-For more information, visit vayahealth.com/benefits-services/care-management/.
-For help with a referral, call our Member and Recipient Service Line at 1-800-962-9003.
+For assistance, call our Member and Recipient Service Line at 1-800-962-9003.

 DSS ESCALATION STRATEGY TOOL

 At Vaya, we hold service providers to a high standard.
 We are committed to monitoring provider performance, protecting the integrity of our Medicaid managed care program, and promoting the provision of high-quality services.
 If a provider fails to meet these requirements, our quality assurance and compliance oversight processes help ensure they are held accountable while enabling us to work with the provider as efficiently and effectively as possible.